Newbury Park, California: Notable people

 The community is home to celebrities.
 Examples include swing bandleader and clarinet player Artie Shaw lived in Newbury Park from 1978 until his death in 2004.
 Comic book author Jack Kirby lived in Newbury Park for at least his last two decades.
 Carah Faye Charnow of the band Shiny Toy Guns resides in town.
 The band The Neighbourhood, M. Ward of She & Him, and Belinda Carlisle from The Go-Go's all grew up in Newbury Park.
 Jordan Cameron played football for Newbury Park High School and went on to be drafted to the NFL by the Cleveland Browns then as a tight end for the Miami Dolphins.
 Others include Amanda Bynes who went to La Reina High School, Colbie Caillat, Brandon Mull, and Heather Locklear.
 Football player Jamon Brown of the Los Angeles Rams resides in Dos Vientos in western Newbury Park.
 Football player Colby Cameron is from Newbury Park, while evangelist George Vandeman lived in the community at the time of his death in 2000.
+Newbury Park High School has also produced distance runners including Nico Young, Leo Young, Lex Young, and Colin Sahlman.
 Other notable residents include Olympic water polo silver medalist Merrill Moses, Joe Conley, Craig Saavedra, Andrew Lambo, Will Svitek, Wayne Hooper, Donny Atherton and Marian Mercer.